tigerbeetle/tigerbeetle/docs/DESIGN.md

 We order the header struct as we do to keep any C protocol implementations padding-free.

-We use BLAKE3 as our checksum, truncating the checksum to 128 bits.
+We use AEGIS-128L as our checksum, designed to fully exploit the parallelism and built-in AES support of recent Intel and ARM CPUs.

 The reason we use two checksums instead of only a single checksum across header and data is that we need a reliable way to know the size of the data to expect before we start receiving the data.